ligato/docs/docs/tutorials/05_kv-scheduler.md

 The tutorial code contains `main.go`, `descriptors.go`, a model, and the generated adapters.
 The code includes the `AfterInit()` method.
 This method starts a new Go routine with a testing procedure.

-The tutorial code below executes three test cases.
+The tutorial code executes three test cases.
 All can be built and started without any conf files.
 The KV Scheduler `StartNBTransaction()` method simulates NB transactions.

 Steps to run the tutorial code: